-Xerostomia (dry mouth) occurs when the salivary glands do not make enough saliva (spit) to keep the mouth moist.
+Xerostomia, commonly called dry mouth, occurs when the salivary glands do not make enough saliva, or spit, to keep the mouth moist.
 Because saliva is needed for chewing, swallowing, tasting, and talking, these activities may be more difficult with a dry mouth.

 Signs and symptoms

 The signs and symptoms of dry mouth include the following:

 - A sticky, dry feeling in the mouth

 - Pain or a burning sensation in the mouth or on the tongue